mrkline/backpak/docs/src/formats.md

 [^2]: It's hard to know how large a compressed stream will be without flushing it,
       and flushing often can hurt the overall compression ratio.
-      Backpak tries not to do that, but this means it routinely overshoots packs' target size.
+      Backpak tries not to do that, but this means it often overshoots packs' target size.